Find reports and detailed tables that present findings and data based on results of the 2016 National Survey on Drug Use and Health (NSDUH).

 - Section B presents technical details on the statistical methods and measurement, such as suppression criteria for unreliable estimates, statistical testing procedures, and issues for selected substance use and mental health measures.

-- Section D includes a glossary that covers key definitions used the NSDUH reports and tables.
+- Section D includes a glossary that covers key definitions used in the NSDUH reports and tables.

 - Section E describes other sources of data on substance use and mental health issues, including data sources for populations outside the NSDUH target population.